Keto as a Way of Life

 …… the way you eat.

-As you begin to search Google and Pinterest for “keto recipes” you will likely start running into some ingredients that you’ve never used and possibly never even heard of.
+Like Rebecca and me, as you begin to search Google, Pinterest. and the Blogosphere for “keto recipes” you will likely start running into some ingredients that you’ve never used and possibly never even heard of.

-That’s why we decided to write about some of those ingredients.
+That’s why we decided to write about some of those ingredients, like Flaxseed.
 Call it an “Ingredient Spotlight” if you will.

 What is it?